lxy3300/summerProject2022/README.md

 Draw the map for whole Halifax which is 'image/whole_halifax.png'.<br>
 <br>
 ##### count_accident.py
-use the dataset Traffic collison which is saved in 'data' folder.<br>
+use the dataset Traffic collision which is saved in 'data' folder.<br>
 data source: https://catalogue-hrm.opendata.arcgis.com/datasets/e0293fd4721e41d7be4d7386c3c59c16_0/explore?location=44.669039%2C-63.625224%2C12.98 <br>
 From this dataset, positions of accidents happened in Halifax are obtianed.
 Count the number of accidents happend in each district in Halifax and save date in 'data/accident_number' folder.<br>
 <br>